Practice Essentials

 Etiology

 Most patients diagnosed with an acoustic neuroma have no apparent risk factors.
-Exposure to high-dose ionizing radiation is the only definite environmental risk factor associated with an increased risk of developing an acoustic neuroma.
-Multiple studies have determined cell phone use is not associated with an increased risk of developing an acoustic neuroma, although data on the effects of long-term cell phone use are still pending.
-[5]
+Exposure to high-dose ionizing radiation is the only definite environmental factor associated with an increased risk of developing an acoustic neuroma.
+Multiple studies have determined that cell phone use is not associated with an increased risk for the disease, although data on the effects of long-term cell phone use are still pending.
+[6]

-Neurofibromatosis type II occurs in individuals who have defective tumor suppressor gene located on chromosome 22q12.2.
+Neurofibromatosis type II (NF2)–related schwannomatosis occurs in individuals who have a defective tumor suppressor gene located on chromosome 22q12.2; it is inherited in an autosomal dominant pattern.
 The defective protein produced by the gene is called merlin or schwannomin.
-Bilateral acoustic tumors are a principle clinical feature of neurofibromatosis type II, although other manifestations, including peripheral neurofibromata, meningioma, glioma, and juvenile posterior subcapsular lenticular opacities, are often present as well.
-Many patients with neurofibromatosis type II present in late adolescence or early adulthood but occasionally may present later in the fifth to seventh decade with slowly growing tumors.
+Bilateral acoustic tumors are a principle clinical feature of NF2, although other manifestations, including peripheral neurofibromata, meningioma, glioma, and juvenile posterior subcapsular lenticular opacities, are often present as well.
+Many patients with NF2 present in late adolescence or early adulthood but occasionally may present later, in the fifth to seventh decade, with slowly growing tumors.

 Pathophysiology